AsthaTechDev/AsthaTechDev/README.md

 Improved understanding of how to manipulate arrays in-place.
 Strengthened skills in applying sorting algorithms like Counting Sort to real-world coding challenges.
 Keep up the momentum!
 Let me know if you'd like to dive into other algorithms or problems.

+## Day 5 - [28-09-2024]

+Continued with the #CrackYourInternship challenge and tackled more questions from Arsh Goyal's DSA sheet.

+Focused on solving: Spiral matrix and majority element.

+Progress
+Total Days: 5, Questions Attempted: 9 Looking forward to more challenges and improving my problem-solving skills! 💪🚀